Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Introduction

 This study investigates the impact of structured width pruning on GLU-MLP layers \cite{guo_dependency-aware_2024}, using Llama-3.2 models as case studies.
 We analyze how the expansion ratio---a key architectural parameter---serves not only as a compression mechanism but also as an intervention that selectively modulates cognitive capabilities \cite{sharma_truth_2023}.

-Building on a prior empirical observation \cite{martra_exploring_2024} that identified a $140\%$ expansion ratio as a performance equilibrium point, this work provides the first systematic characterization of the underlying mechanisms.
-We document two core findings: (1) a "Capability Dichotomy," where MAW pruning degrades parametrized knowledge while preserving or improving instruction-following, and (2) a "Truthfulness Paradox"---an inverse correlation ($r = -0.864$) between factual knowledge and misconception discrimination.
+Building on a prior empirical observation \cite{martra_exploring_2024} that identified a $140\%$ expansion ratio as a performance equilibrium point, this work provides the first systematic characterization of this selective-degradation phenomenon.
+We document two core findings: (1) what we term a ``Capability Dichotomy''---observed under PPM selection in the base Llama-3.2-1B and 3B models---where pruning degrades parametric knowledge while preserving or improving instruction-following, and (2) an inverse correlation ($r = -0.864$) between MMLU and TruthfulQA-MC2, which we interpret as a scoring effect rather than a gain in truthfulness.

 Section 1.1 motivates the need for efficient models, Section 1.2 contextualizes width pruning within LLM optimization techniques, Section 1.3 details our contributions, and Section 1.4 previews key results.